SpringCM: History

 In April 2012, SpringCM announced SpringCM Mobile for iPad, iPhone and Android, allowing business people to securely share content and work together anytime, anywhere, from virtually any mobile device.

 In September 2013, SpringCM, a Silver level member of Oracle PartnerNetwork (OPN), announced the availability of its Content Cloud Services solution in the new Oracle Cloud Marketplace.

 In November 2013, SpringCM announced enhancements to the SpringCM platform that make it easier than ever for enterprises to share SpringCM content with people who do not use SpringCM.

-In April 2014, SpringCM announced that it has received $18 million in funding from existing investors including Foundation Capital as well as new financial partners including Square 1 Bank and Fort Worth, TX-based Goff Capital.
+In April 2014, SpringCM announced that it has received $18 million in funding from existing investors including Foundation Capital as well as new financial partners including Square 1 Bank and Fort Worth, Texas–based Goff Capital.

 In October 2014, SpringCM was named as a leader in the Aragon Research Globe for Mobile Content Management.

 In February 2016, SpringCM was named a Platinum Cloud Alliance Partner by Salesforce.

 In March 2016, SpringCM announced the opening of its new office in San Francisco, California, in order to meet the demands of the rapidly growing business and its goal to grow globally.
 This move allowed the company to be closer to its partners and customers, including the headquarters of Salesforce and DocuSign.

 In May 2016, SpringCM announced the opening of the company's offices in London to meet the demands of its growing business in Europe, the Middle East, and Africa (EMEA).
 SpringCM also announced the appointment of Lawrence Buckler as Area Vice President, EMEA, to head the new London office.

 In June 2016, SpringCM announced that it has raised $17.5 million to accelerate its product development.

 In October 2016, SpringCM announced a cloud document management solution for Salesforce customers designed to manage files across teams and organizations.
 The platform, G|1 Docs, combines a centralized, searchable repository with document and content management functionality, according to company officials.

-In February 2017, SpringCM announced that it has generated $25M in funding.
+In February 2017, SpringCM announced that it has generated $25 million in funding.
 Investors include Crestline Investors, Inc., a credit and structured capital focused institutional investment firm, and Foundation Capital.
 In conjunction with the funding, the company also announced a new CEO, veteran software executive Dan Dal Degan.

 In April 2017, SpringCM announced it now integrates with the Salesforce Government Cloud, empowering government agencies to connect with their customers, partners and employees in entirely new ways.